• Skip to main content

 Many of the enthusiastic reports you might see in your newsfeed each year are largely successful “cures” in mice that have yet to be trialed on humans.
 Most, unfortunately, fail in human trials.

-In this article, we’ll look at the top contender in the research to find a cure for type 1 diabetes, the clinical trials process any potential cure must go through, and the latest cure research that is working in mice.
+In this article, we’ll look at the top contenders in the research to find a cure for type 1 diabetes, the clinical trials process any potential cure must go through, and the latest cure research that is working in mice.

 A Cure For Type 1 Diabetes?
 A look at the latest research